Master of Theology

 For a student who completes the degree, up to two research doctoral seminars completed with a grade of “B” or above may be eligible for doctoral program credit, should the student be admitted to a research doctoral program and if permission is granted by the Research Doctoral Admissions Committee.

-During the first semester of the program, the student should be in dialogue with the chairperson of the division regarding a possible thesis direction and Thesis Advisor.
-The Director of the Master of Theology Program, in consultation with the division chairperson, will appoint the Thesis Advisor in accordance with the proposed area of research.
+During the first semester of the program, the student should be in dialogue with the associate dean of the division regarding a possible thesis direction and Thesis Advisor.
+The Director of the Master of Theology Program, in consultation with the division associate dean, will appoint the Thesis Advisor in accordance with the proposed area of research.

 During the semester before the writing of the thesis and thesis registration, the student should work with the Thesis Advisor to develop a Thesis Proposal.
 The Thesis Proposal should include the following components: